scriptnull/vishnubharathi.codes/source/_posts/badger-with-meta.md

 Never thought that having an extra byte in a struct would make me this much cheerful :D

-`WithMeta` API seem to be hand-crafted carefully.
-The designer(s) of `WithMeta` either faced the pain that I mentioned above or just have a nice sense of API design or extensive experience with key-value stores.
-Anyways, whatever be the case, all I am trying to tell is:
+`WithMeta` API feels to be a result of careful design.
+A proof of that might be the data-type used.
+Why use a `byte` to store metadata instead of having some other datatype?
+Because the designer(s) of the API was able to sense the obvious and avoid a whole bunch of pain for the users like I mentioned earlier.

-"They got it right!"
+Whatever be it, they got it right!